-

 Damon knew better than to get into an argument during Bible time.
 He nodded and assured her that he understood and topped it off with a good hug.
 The storm cloud cleared from his mother’s eyes and she went on to read the rest of the verse, which contained even more magic, which he heroically resisted pointing out.

 They said a short prayer and his mother finished tucking him in.
 The lights went out, the door shut, but Damon’s eyes remained wide open, locked on the ceiling.
 This was huge.
 Why hadn’t he been able to connect the dots before?
 Magic was actually real.
-Hoo boy, if he could learn to levitate he’d probably be the most popular kid at school.
+Hoo boy, if he could learn to levitate he’d be the most popular kid at school.

 That night Damon Jones decided that he would become a wizard, just like Jesus.